-As noted previously, the AAFP has supported the Lower Costs, More Transparency Act (H.R.
-5378), which ensures that payment for physician drug administration services will be the same in an off-campus hospital outpatient department (HOPD) as in a physician's office.
+As noted previously, the AAFP has strongly supported the Lower Costs, More Transparency Act (H.R.
+5378), which bipartisan leaders of the Energy and Commerce Committee have championed.
+We appreciate that it ensures payment for physician drug administration services will be the same in an off-campus hospital outpatient department (HOPD) as in a physician's office.
 We have urged Congress to swiftly pass this measure, while also continuing to advocate for additional action to build upon and advance more substantial site neutral payment policies.